Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Rob Pickels 00:19

-Do you bring a casserole?
+What are you a casserole?

 Grant Holicky 00:20

 What do I bring to a potluck?
 Okay, that is a great question.
-What is your typical go to to bring to a potluck?
+What is your typical go-to to bring to a potluck?

 Rob Pickels 00:27